Yafira/notes-app/README.md

 - Install and learn to use npm packages such as:

         react-split: A simple yet powerful and extensible React Markdown Editor that aims to have feature parity with the Github Markdown editor.

         nanoid: A tiny, secure, URL-friendly, unique string ID generator for JavaScript.

         react-mde:  Which renders React components within the markdown and markdown as React components

-        react-showdown: a Javascript Markdown to HTML converter
+        react-showdown: A Javascript Markdown to HTML converter